Saginaw Gears (IHL)

-This article refers to the Saginaw Gears of the IHL.
-For the Saginaw Gears of the UHL, see Saginaw Gears (UHL).

-The Saginaw Gears were a minor-league ice hockey franchise that played in the defunct International Hockey League (IHL).
-The Gears existed from 1972 to 1983.
-The Gears played their home games at Wendler Arena in the Saginaw Civic Center (now known as The Dow Event Center).
+The Saginaw Gears were a minor-league ice hockey franchise based in Saginaw, Michigan, that played in the defunct International Hockey League (IHL).
+The Gears existed from 1972 to 1983 and played their home games at Wendler Arena in the Saginaw Civic Center (now known as The Dow Event Center).

-IHL hockey would later return to the Tri-Cities when the Flint Generals were moved to Saginaw, Michigan to become the Saginaw Generals for the 1985–86 season.
+IHL hockey would later return to the Tri-Cities when the Flint Generals were moved to Saginaw to become the Saginaw Generals for the 1985–1986 season.

 Championships

-The Gears made the playoffs for nine straight seasons, from 1973–82.
+The Gears made the playoffs for nine straight seasons, from 1973 to 1982.
 The Gears reached the Turner Cup Finals five times in that stretch, and won the following championships:

 Trivia

 The Turner Cup replica at the Hockey Hall of Fame in Toronto has Saginaw misspelled as "Sagimaw" for the 1976-77 championship.

 Notable players

 The Gears sent several players to the National Hockey League in their 11-year existence.
 The biggest names include: